RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 A webhook is an unauthenticated-by-default HTTP POST carrying JSON.
 A Matrix room with end-to-end encryption enabled accepts only Megolm-encrypted events.
 Nothing in the webhook protocol knows how to produce one.
 The gap between "a media service posted JSON" and "an encrypted event appears in the room" has to be closed by a process that is itself a Matrix client, holds device keys, and participates in the room's key-sharing.

 My original solution was the `matrix-encrypted-webhooks` container, paired with Maubot for the polling integrations — that is the arrangement described in the 2023 post.
-It worked, but it was a single-purpose service with no provisioning story: every new webhook meant editing a config file on a volume and restarting the pod.
+It worked, but it was a single-purpose service with no provisioning story; every new webhook meant editing a config file on a volume and restarting the pod.

 That role now belongs to [Hookshot](https://github.com/matrix-org/matrix-hookshot), which registers with Synapse as an *appservice*.
 An appservice is a first-class server-side integration with its own namespace of users and a shared registration token, and Hookshot maintains its own Olm/Megolm crypto store, which allows it to encrypt into rooms as a real device: